 - Gelatin is a source of 18 different amino acids which makes it a great supplement for overall gut health

-- Gelatin is a soluble protein derived from collagen.
+- Gelatin is derived from collagen.
 Did you know that there are 28 different types of collagen in the human body?
 The largest is found in skin, so supplemental collagen is beneficial to overall skin health.

 - Gelatin has been linked to decreased joint pain and inflammation so it may help with joint health and mobility

 The best – and cheapest! – form of gelatin is from homemade bone broths.
 But since it’s summer, I’m making and consuming far less bone broth than usual.
 And that’s where my favorite grass fed gelatin comes in.
 When I don’t want to be slurping on bone broths, making and consuming foods with this grass fed gelatin gives me an easy way to supplement my normal diet.
 So, you see, it’s the health benefits of gelatin that make these homemade gummies, well, healthy!

 How to make these Homemade Gummies

 First off, start with a perfectly ripe watermelon.
 As watermelon is such a subtle flavor, you want to get the most out of it!
 First you go are going to blend the watermelon, then strain it to remove the pulp.
 Now you have fresh watermelon juice!
 I find that the best way to mix up a lump free batch of grass fed gelatin for homemade gummies is like this:

 - Measure out the gelatin powder you will need.

 - Add half of the juice you are using to a bowl and sprinkle the gelatin over the juice.

 - Take the remaining fruit juice and warm it gently.
 Warm it, don’t let it get hot or simmer.

 - Slide the grass fed gelatin & juice mixture into the pan with the rest of the warm juice on the stovetop.
 Whisk until everything is combined and smooth – there shouldn’t be any visible bits of gelatin.